On this page | |

 Determines how the TOP node creates and executes work items.

-When using Single Frame, the node creates one work item for each upstream frame.
-When using Frame Range, the node creates one work item per frame in the range for each upstream work item.
-When using ROP Node Configuration, the PDG cooks the ROP without passing any frame range options and uses whatever configuration is set on the target ROP.
+When using the Single Frame option, the node creates one work item for each upstream frame.
+When using the Frame Range option, the node creates one work item per frame in the range for each upstream work item.
+When using the ROP Node Configuration option, PDG cooks the ROP without passing any frame range options and uses whatever configuration is set on the target ROP.
+When using the Automatic option, the node automatically configures the node based on whether or not it has any inputs.

 Single Frame

-The node creates a single work item per upstream item, and sets the new work item’s frame to match the upstream item’s frame.
-If there are no input nodes, then a single item set to frame 1 is created.
+The node creates a single work item per upstream item and sets the new work item’s frame to match the upstream item’s frame.
+If there are no input nodes, then the node creates a single work item set to frame 1.
 You can override the single frame value with the Override Frame parameter.

 Frame Range